tacodeDev/dev-starter/content/tezos_starter_02_smartpy.md

 // GIF of testing

 **Example Contract: Parameter + Storage 2**
+> this doesn make much sense in smartpy, maybe just delete?

 This contract is very similar to the last one but we use a constant and we introduce the new keyword `in`.

 ```